 How to revive

-To avoid root rot, plant Japanese Maple trees away from places where there is a lot of water, such as a pond, a stream, or a place where water collects from the roof.
+To avoid root rot, plant Japanese Maple trees away from places with a lot of water, such as a pond, a stream, or a place where water collects from the roof.
 Use well-drained soil for planting.

 Water the Japanese maple only when 2 inches of soil is dry, but not before.
 Fully established trees need almost no watering.